 Gianninoto Industrial Design Graduate Scholarship

-This year IDSA will offer one Gianninoto Graduate Scholarship in 2014.
-The recipient will receive a $1,500 award to be used in the completion of degree work.
-Awards are based solely on the excellence of the work students have submitted.
+IDSA offers one Gianninoto Graduate Scholarship each year.
+The recipient earns $1,500 USD to be used for graduate course tuition fees in the completion of an industrial design degree.
+Awards are based solely on the excellence of the work submitted by applicants.

-- Applicants shall be in their final year of study in an undergraduate industrial design program and currently applying to graduate school or a student currently enrolled in an industrial design graduate program.
-Applicants in these categories must be a member of an IDSA student chapter.
+- Any applicant shall be in their final year of study in an undergraduate industrial design program and currently applying/accepted to graduate school, or a student currently enrolled in an industrial design graduate program.
+Applicants must be a student member of IDSA.

-- Applicants who are practicing professionals applying to return to graduate school must be a current member of IDSA.
+- Applicants who are practicing professionals returning to graduate school are eligible to apply and must be a current member of IDSA.

 Design Foundation Industrial Design Undergraduate Scholarship

-IDSA, through the Design Foundation, a public charity supporting design education, grants an undergraduate scholarship that recognizes excellence in student studies and work.
-The recipient will receive a $1,500 award to be used in the completion of industrial design degree work in the 2014-2015 school year.
-Awards will be based solely on the excellence of the work students have submitted.
+IDSA, through the Design Foundation—a public charity supporting design education—grants an undergraduate scholarship that recognizes excellence in design education.
+The recipient earns $1,500 USD to be used for undergraduate course tuition fees in the completion of an industrial design degree.
+Awards will be based solely on the excellence of the work submitted by students.

-- At the time of application applicants must have completed their freshman year of college, have at least one semester of undergraduate studies remaining prior to graduation and must be earning a "B" or better cumulative GPA.
+- Applicants must have completed their freshman year of college; have at least one semester of undergraduate studies remaining prior to graduation; and must be earning a “B” or better cumulative GPA.

-- Scholarship awards will only be awarded to an undergraduate student one time.
-Once an applicant has been awarded an undergraduate scholarship they are ineligible to apply again even if they currently still meet the application criteria.
+- Once an applicant has been awarded a Design Foundation undergraduate scholarship, he/she is ineligible to apply again even if they still meet the application criteria.